IBM/tririga-indoor-maps/docs/_pages/configuring.markdown

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/configuration/image7.png)

 ## Obtaining Esri Building ID & Esri Floor ID

 1. Open a web browser.
-1. Navigate to your Esri installations Portal e.g. `https://host.domain/portal`
+1. Navigate to your Esri installation's Portal e.g. `https://host.domain/portal`
 1. Click the `Sign In` on the top right of the landing page.
 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/configuration/image1.png)
 1. Log in as `admin` or any user that is able to see the organisation's content.